Pickled Vegetable Salad (Cabbage, Carrots, and Peppers)

 Making this incredible cabbage and carrot salad is easier than you think.
 Here’s how to make them at home step by step:

-Prepare the Vegetables: Start by shredding the cabbage, cutting the peppers into half-inch strips, and peeling and grating the carrots.
-Place all these vegetables into a large bowl.
+Prepare the Vegetables: Start by shredding the cabbage, cutting the peppers into half-inch strips, and peeling and grating the carrots (I like to use my chef knife for chopping).
+Place all these fresh veggies into a large bowl.
 Using a bowl with a cap is preferable as it will help keep the salad and marinade hot for longer.
 Set this bowl aside while you prepare the salad marinade.

 This Cabbage Carrots and Peppers Salad recipe is not one of those salads that you really taste the sharpness of fresh vegetables.
 It tastes more like a marinated salad and has a bit of a sweet and sour taste to it.
 The best thing I like about this salad is that you can make it ahead of time which helps avoid those last-minute preparation rushes. #cabbagecarrotspepperssalad #marinatedsalad #easymarinatedvegetablesalad #valyastasteofhome

-Make the Salad Marinade: In a medium pot, combine 4 cups of water, vinegar, salt, sugar, oil, peppercorns, and bay leaves.
-Bring this mixture to a boil, stirring constantly, until the sugar and salt have completely dissolved.
+Make the Salad Marinade/Brine: In a medium pot, combine 4 cups of water, vinegar, salt, sugar, oil, peppercorns, and bay leaves.
+Bring this mixture to a boil, stir constantly, until the sugar and salt have completely dissolved.

 This Cabbage Carrots and Peppers Salad recipe is not one of those salads that you really taste the sharpness of fresh vegetables.
 It tastes more like a marinated salad and has a bit of a sweet and sour taste to it.
 The best thing I like about this salad is that you can make it ahead of time which helps avoid those last-minute preparation rushes. #cabbagecarrotspepperssalad #marinatedsalad #easymarinatedvegetablesalad #valyastasteofhome